SPEAKER BIOS

 Michael O’Bryan

-Founder & CEO, Human Nature and Director, The Wealth + Work Futures Lab (Philadelphia)
+Founder & CEO, Human Nature and Director, The Wealth + Work Futures Lab (Philadelphia, PA)

 Michael O’Bryan is a nationally recognized keynote speaker and systems strategist focused on reimagining how workplaces, workforce systems, and civic institutions cultivate human potential and pathways for economic opportunity.
 As Founder and CEO of humanature and Director of The Wealth + Work Futures Lab, he integrates developmental science, organizational psychology, and systems thinking to address workforce volatility and structural challenges at their root.